 Essential Responsibilities: (Must be able to be performed with or without reasonable accommodation.)

-- Conducts individual, family and group therapy sessions based on current evidenced based practices e.g. collaborative problem solving, cognitive behavioral interventions, solution focused therapy, wrap around principles, and multisystemic treatment approaches.
+- Conducts individual, family, parenting, and group skills trainings sessions based on current evidenced based practices e.g. collaborative problem solving, cognitive behavioral interventions, and solution focused therapy.

 - Participates in regular individual and team meetings with supervisor.
-Attends informational and clinical meetings which may include all-agency meetings, team meetings, consultation meetings with psychiatrist, staffings, intra-agency trainings, completes online trainings as assigned, etc.
+Attends informational and clinical meetings which may include all-agency meetings, team meetings, consultation meetings with psychiatrist, intra-agency trainings, etc. Completes online trainings as assigned.